Ezequiel Tovar Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.63 team ERA ranks second among all league pitching staffs.
+- The Astros have a 3.60 team ERA that ranks second across all league pitching staffs.

-- The Astros rank 15th in baseball in home runs surrendered (94 total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs given up (95 total, 1.1 per game).

-- Bielak (3-4) gets the starting nod for the Astros in his ninth start of the season.
-He's put together a 4.37 ERA in 47 1/3 innings pitched, with 37 strikeouts.
+- France (3-3) takes the mound for the Astros in his 11th start of the season.
+He's put together a 3.13 ERA in 60 1/3 innings pitched, with 44 strikeouts.

-- In his last time out on Saturday, June 17, the righty tossed 4 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering five hits.
+- His last time out was on Thursday against the St. Louis Cardinals, when the right-hander threw seven scoreless innings while allowing four hits.

-- The 27-year-old has put up an ERA of 4.37, with 7 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .300 batting average against him.
+- The 28-year-old has a 3.13 ERA and 6.6 strikeouts per nine innings in 10 games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.